-The purpose of these land use area is to provide for increasingly higher-density residential development based on proximity to village centers and hamlet areas.
+The purpose of these land use areas is to provide for increasingly higher-density residential development based on proximity to village centers and hamlet areas.
 As was indicated above, the Town of Woodstock utilizes the concentric circle of planning, where density increases as development reaches the core areas of high density.
-The majority of the development within these land use areas is located adjacent to denser village centers or hamlets.
+Most of the development within these land use areas is located adjacent to denser village centers or hamlets.

-Minimum density for these land uses is 20,000 square feet (Residential Low), 8,000 square feet (Residential Medium) and 5,000 square feet (Residential High) respectively.
 Uses in this area should be limited primarily to residential and occupations that can be conducted within a home such as a day care facility or bed and breakfast.
 Home occupations and home enterprises are encouraged.
 Development in this area must be of a type and scale that is consistent with the purpose of this land use area.
-Public facilities are acceptable in these areas, provided that they fit well with the character of the area.
+Public facilities are acceptable in these areas, provided they fit well with the character of the area.
 Retail development of any scale is not appropriate for this land use area.